What Is an ALT Blood Test?

 - Itchy skin

-- You've been exposed to the hepatitis virus.
+- You've been exposed to a hepatitis virus.

 - You drink a lot of alcohol.

 - You have a family history of liver disease.

 - You take medicines known to cause liver damage.
 These include painkillers such as acetaminophen and ibuprofen.

 - You are obese.

 The ALT test can be done as part of routine blood work, even if your doctor has no special reason for concern.
 If you've already been diagnosed with liver disease, your doctor can use the ALT test to see how well your treatment is working.

 ALT Blood Test Preparation

 Your doctor might ask you to stop eating or drinking a few hours before the test.
 That's because the ALT blood test is often done with other blood tests that require fasting.